apache/incubator-kie-drools/management-console/README.md

 #### Bulk Process Actions
 ![Multiselect](./docs/multiselect.gif "Multiselect")

   The multi select is used to select multiple process instances while performing bulk [process-management](#process-management) actions.The multi select checkbox by default selects all the parent and child process instances(if loaded).
 It also has drop-down actions to select none (removes all selections), select only parent process instances, select all the process instances (both parent and child).
-The multi-select works in correlation with the **Aborted** **selected** button which is present in the top-right corner.This is a part of the [bulk operations](#bulk-operations) performed in the list.
+The multi-select works in correlation with the set of buttons present as a part of the toolbar.
+The buttons present are - **Abort selected**, **Retry selected** and **Skip selected**.
+This is a part of the [bulk operations](#bulk-operations) performed in the list.

   ![Bulkoperations](./docs/bulkoperations.gif "Bulkoperations")

-  The process instance list allows the user to select multiple process instances and perform bulk process management operations.It consist of *Abort selected*.The user can select individual process instances by selecting the checkbox present in the list or use the [multi select checkbox](#multi-select-checkbox) to select the process instances.Then clicking on the *Abort selected* will open a box to show the instances being aborted and the instances being skipped(An instance which is already in *Completed* or *Aborted* cannot be Aborted again, hence the instances are skipped).
+  The process instance list allows the user to select multiple process instances and perform bulk process management operations.It consist of *Abort selected*, *Retry selected* and *Skip selected*.The user can select individual process instances by selecting the checkbox present in the list or use the [multi select checkbox](#multi-select-checkbox) to select the process instances.

+  - Clicking on the *Abort selected* will open a box to show the instances being aborted and the instances being skipped(An instance which is already in *Completed* or *Aborted* cannot be Aborted again, hence the instances are skipped).
+  - Clicking on the *Retry selected* or *Skip selected* will open a box to show the instances being retriggered or skipped respectively.
+These actions can be performed on instances which are in *Error* state only.
+Other instances(in different states), if selected will appear under the skipped list.

+  For all the bulk actions, if any of the instance goes throws an error while execution, they appear under the error list of the box.

 In addition to these , there is a **reload** button(a sync-icon), to reload the list and a **Reset to default** button which resets all the filters to its original state(Active status and no business key filter).

-**Note :** all the filters are applied only to the parent process instances.
+> **Note :** all the filters are applied only to the parent process instances.

 #### Process list